COMPETITIVE GOVERNANCE

 The purpose of the Insurance Sector is to regulate insurance.

-Every citizen over the age of 70 will receive a lump sum into an annuity that will match their Social Security distribution and healthcare premiums; citizens lose 0.417% of that lump-sum amount for every month under the age of 70; the citizen's age is determined at the ratification of this Amendment; funds needed for these annuities are government liabilities; thus, it adds to the debt subject to Section 12.
+Every citizen over the age of 70 will receive a lump sum deposited into an annuity that will match their Social Security distribution and healthcare premiums; citizens lose 0.417% of that lump-sum amount for each month under the age of 70; the citizen's age is determined at the ratification of this Amendment; funds needed for these annuities are government liabilities; thus, it adds to the debt subject to Section 12.

 Sector 21.
 Food